bbeesley/dependabump/README.md

           dependabump-branch: dependabump # source branch to create PRs from
           commit-author: my-github-bot # github user to associate commits to
           commit-message: 'chore(deps): update ALL the things!' # commit message to use for dependency update commits
+          working-dir: code/package # path to the directory your package.json is in, if not in repo root
 ```